Sunday 13 June, 4pm

 Felix Mendelssohn, String Quartet no 1 in E flat major op 12

 Graeme Koehne, True History of the Kelly Gang

 Pavel Fischer, String Quartet no 3 Mad Piper

-Courage, boldness and revitalisation underpin this Australian String Quartet program which features Felix Mendelssohn’s operatic vigour, Pavel Fischer’s depiction of a rousing call-to-arms and Béla Bartók’s fresh take on string quartet writing.
+Courage, boldness and revitalisation underpin this Australian String Quartet program which features a piece of local history captured in music.

 As an early ethnomusicologist, Bartók dedicated his life to cataloguing folk music from across central Europe.
 This research heavily influenced his writing which, mixed with an unmistakable Beethovien zeal, lead to a revitalisation of string quartet writing.
 Bartók’s third string quartet exemplifies this in one continuous movement, brimming with inventive string techniques that create a diversity of colours and emotions.

 Moravian violinist and composer Pavel Fischer was inspired by the courage of Scottish piper Bill Millin who on D-Day, marched on Normandy beach, rallying the troops with his bagpipes.
 This incredible quartet seamlessly blends traditions of folk music and western art, creating an explosive and exhilarating end to this program.